All Neuroscience students must take a total of at least 10 credits of elective courses.

 - Note that single credit courses that represent lab meetings, departmental journal clubs, etc., may not be used to fulfill the elective requirement.

 Students should be aware that their advisors will be asked to confirm their support for the petition to take the requested course.

-- Students should submit their elective plans to the Neuroscience program office, with their mentors cc:-ed.
+- Students should submit their elective plans to the Neuroscience program office by submitting a google form.

 - Approval for credit for non-core courses must be obtained prior to enrollment.